JiffyRob/Treds-Adventure-v2/setup.md

    - Microsoft Visual Studio Code
    - Jetbrains Pycharm
 8. Run `pre-commit install` to setup pre-commit hooks.
 Git commits will now fail if not properly formatted.
-9. Run `python run_game.py` and see if it runs.
-If it does not contact me (@JiffyRob)
+9. `cd src` to go to the code directory and `python main.py` to run the game
 10. (Optional) Run `pygbag src` and then go to the url `localhost:8000`.
 This should show the game on browser.
 Note that it has been tested in chroe, brave, and firefox.
 It doesn't work in teh debian stable version of firefox.

 # Virtual Environments
 You may want to create a virtual environment in order to isolate your packages.
 If so, make sure to not create it in the `src` folder or any of its subdirectories.
-If you do then pygbag will try to package the entire shebang when testing the web build.
+If you do then pygbag will try to package the entire shebang when testing the web build and error out on pygame's example directories.

 # Dependency List
 For those of you who want to know what all these libraries do, here is a list: